k7n2g/dapa-blockchain/README.md

 ## Client Protocol

-XELIS integrate along with BlockDAG a way to accept multiple times the same TX and only execute it one time.
+DAPA integrate along with BlockDAG a way to accept multiple times the same TX and only execute it one time.
 Instead of excluding the whole block because we have a collision with another blockDAG branch for a TX, we just don't execute the TX and keep its hash.

 The same TX can be contained in multiple blocks only if: